qzhang503/proteoQ/README.md

 makes the heat maps of protein `log2FC.` These utilities can pass arguments to `pheatmap` as shown in **Section** 2.3.
-In the examples shown below, we plot the heat maps for protein data against all available ranks, which are 5 and 6, specified in the earlier `anal_prnNMF` step.
+In the examples shown below, we plot the heat maps for protein data against all available ranks, which are 5 and 6, specified earlierly in the `anal_prnNMF` step.

 ``` r